vladmihalcea/hypersistence-utils/README.md

 ### Introduction

-The Hibernate Types repository gives you extra types and general purpose utilities that are not supported by the Hibernate ORM core.
+The Hibernate Types repository gives you extra types and general-purpose utilities that are not supported by the Hibernate ORM core.

-The main advantage of this project is that it supports a broad range of Hibernate versions, spanning from Hibernate 4.1 to Hibernate 5.5.
+The main advantage of this project is that it supports a broad range of Hibernate versions, spanning from Hibernate ORM 6 to 5.5, 5.4, 5.3, 5.2, 5.1, 5, 4.3, 4.2, and Hibernate 4.1.

 ### Features